Decarbonized Society

 We have developed a roadmap for execution of CO2 emission reduction measures to ensure steady execution of our decarbonization efforts.
 We are promoting CO2 emission reductions based on this roadmap and will revise the roadmap as necessary according to the execution status and social situation.

-- The Group will first continue to work on reducing Scope2 emissions through FY2025, while also establishing usage methods and other matters for electric construction machinery and diesel fuel alternatives.
-From FY2026 the Group will make the necessary investments and promote full-scale initiatives.
+• We will first continue to work on reducing Scope2 emissions through FY2025, while aiming to expand the adoption of diesel fuel alternatives and establish operation methods for electric construction machinery for the reduction of Scope1 emissions.
+From FY2026 we will make the necessary investments and promote full-scale initiatives.

-- Regarding the reduction of Scope1 emissions, the Group will maximize the use of diesel fuel alternatives such as GTL(*4) biodiesel, and renewable diesel(*5) while considering maintenance performance, cost, and supply volumes.
+• Regarding the reduction of Scope1 emissions, we will maximize the use of diesel fuel alternatives such as GTL(*4) biodiesel, and renewable diesel(*5) while considering maintenance performance, cost, and supply volumes.

-- The use of electric construction machinery presents issues from a cost and supply perspective.
-However, the Group intends to introduce electric construction machinery following demonstration experiments and other activities to verify the benefits.
+• The use of electric construction machinery presents issues from a cost and supply perspective.
+However, we intend to introduce electric construction machinery following demonstration experiments and other activities to verify the benefits.
+We will continue field tests toward the development of construction site power supply and charging systems for electric construction machinery in line with construction plans at construction sites and provide on-site operational manuals.

 Next-generation biofuels that are produced using a hydro-refining process from raw materials such as waste cooking oil and vegetable oils that do not compete with food supply.
 Renewable diesel can reduce greenhouse gas emissions by 90% compared derived diesel on a lifecycle assessment basis and can be used as is in vehicles and heavy machinery that run on diesel.